How I Kept My Dog’s Cancer From Spreading

 Regardless, she remains a bad candidate for amputation and continues to prove to the world that cannabis, turkey tail mushrooms, real fresh food, and natural supplements can not only keep cancer from spreading, but also give your dog the quality of life she deserves in her senior years.

-I’ve shared Nina’s Full Protocol before, but since then I’ve made the following updates:
+I’ve shared Nina’s Full Protocol before, but since then I’ve added the following updates:

-- Lion’s Mane Mushrooms and Reishi Mushrooms for Brain support and immune support.
+- Vitality Tincture with Turkey Tail, Clarity Tincture with Lion’s Mane Mushrooms and Breathe Tincture with Reishi Mushrooms, using my specially formulated MycoDog Mushroom Extracts for Brain support and immune support.